hhofner/dotfiles/README.md

 - vim-surround is perfect and I keep thinking it's part of neovim and not a plugin
 - my favorite fonts are probably jetbrains-mono & input mono. input mono though needs to be patched for icons and I dont got time for that.
+- I like, no *need* auto-format on save.
+Not really too opiniated on style.
+Usually use Prettier, but I guess at times it feels too much indented.
+At some point I'd like to give a crack at making my own eslint driven styling rules.

 ## Only Neovim?
 While I've used tmux before I don't really see the benefit. iTerm does everything I need,